vegaprotocol/vegacapsule/templates.md

 <dd>

-Jobs that has been started before nodes has been generated.
+Jobs that have been started before the nodes were generated.

 </dd>